mlanza/solomode/docs/scoring-guide.md

 1. ..
 1. ..

-Here are the registered plays appearing in Martin's submission thread (points and bonuses denoted):
+Here are the plays recorded in Martin's submission thread (points and bonuses denoted):

 ### [Solomode 2021] Kandee Krush
 1. Sadie — 8 (1 + 7)